raininsnovv/raininsnovv/README.md

 - Worked as an information security specialist for seven years at [Gazprom Transgaz Grozny](https://grozny-tr.gazprom.ru/).

-- Currently refactoring the code of [Sowarna](https://sowarna.com), working Contant Manager & Link Builder on some Freelance projects and making some own projects with small team!
+- Currently refactoring the code of [Sowarna](https://sowarna.com), working Web Developer & Link Builder at Alfa and making some own projects with small team!

 ---